24 Hour Emergency Line: (01295) 670501

 Lameness Exams for Horses

-Our lameness investigation starts with a thorough history from you and a thorough examination of the horse at rest.
+Our equine lameness investigation starts with a thorough history from you and a thorough examination of the horse at rest.
 We will carefully palpate the horse, feeling for any swelling, heat, or conformational abnormalities.
 Following a static examination, we will view the horse walking and trotting in hand, usually perform flexion tests on relevant limbs, then view the horse on the lunge.
 Depending on the facilities available and the nature of the lameness, we may lunge the horse on both hard and soft ground.
 In some circumstances we view the horse under saddle too, depending upon the presenting complaint.

 You can find out more about how to trot up your horse for our equine vets here.